Wise People are Builders.

 Why I Do This Work

+I came to this work through my first career in finance.
 As a CPA and wealth advisor working with families of significant wealth, I repeatedly saw the same patterns: decisions driven by fear, control prioritized over conversation, and technical solutions used to avoid difficult relational realities.
 Decisions were technically sound — and relationally costly.

+Legal and financial structures can solve technical problems.
+They can't resolve human ones.
 I wanted to understand the human dynamics beneath those choices — and was convinced there had to be a better way.
-That conviction led me to leave finance, earn a Master’s in Psychology, and devote my work to helping families and leaders navigate complexity with clarity, responsibility, and care.
+That conviction led me to leave finance, earn a Master's in Psychology, and devote my work to helping families and leaders develop the human capacity that structures alone can't build.

 Professional Roles